 Students should never assume that classes are dismissed or the University closed by relying on information other than official administrative notices.

 The University allows no make-up examinations, except when the student presents an excuse to the instructor which the instructor finds acceptable.

 Absence from final examinations is permissible only for a cause beyond the student’s control.
 Normally, permission for such an absence must be secured in advance of the time of the examination.
 The instructor will assume responsibility for dealing with such requests.
 For details refer to the University catalog.

-A Bachelor’s degree candidate must complete an average of 30 semester hours per year.
+A Bachelor’s degree candidate must complete an average of 30 credit hours per year.
 The normal load of a regular full-time student is five courses, which usually equals to 15 credits.
 A regular full-time student in the undergraduate program is required to register in a minimum of 12 credit hours each semester.
 Students who have a cumulative average of at least 75 and an average in the previous semester of at least 80 may register for more than the normal load with the advisor’s approval.
-A load of six courses is not considered an overload if one of the courses is a one-credit.
-Under no circumstances will a student be allowed to register for more than 19 credits per semester.
+A load of seven courses is not considered an overload if the sixth and seventh courses are one-credit courses.
+Under no circumstances will a student be allowed to register for more than 19 credits or seven courses per semester.
 A student is not allowed to withdraw from a course if his/her number of credits falls below 12.
 The normal load permitted during the Summer Session is two courses or seven credits.
 A load of three courses is not considered an overload if one of the courses is a one credit course.
 Only students expected to graduate during summer are allowed to register for an overload of three courses or nine credits upon the approval of the Academic Standing Committee.

 Classification of Students

 Students will be classified in one of the following categories:

 |5- Special: students who are not candidates for a degree from Haigazian University.